instamatic-dev/instamatic/docs/programs.md

 ```
 **Positional arguments:**
 `IMG`:
 Perform calibration using pre-collected images.
-The first image
+The first image must be the center image used as the reference position.
+The other images are cross-correlated to this image to calibrate the translations.
+If no arguments are given, run the live calibration routine.

 **Optional arguments:**
 `-h, --help`: